drivy/vscode-extensions/css-classes-completion/README.md

 Given a CSS utilities file, the extension will parse the css classes to provide completion and documentation in a class list context.

-# Supported files
+# Supported Files

-the following file extensions are supported:
+The following file extensions are supported:
 - html
 - js
 - ts